All Guides

 Step 3: Check Income Field Mathematics

 The 16 Income fields are where most BRAVE files have errors.
-While the official usebrave.org validator does not enforce cross-field math checks, lenders will review these relationships:
+While the usebrave.org validator does not enforce cross-field math checks, lenders will review these relationships:

 • EGI: Income.EffectiveGrossIncome should equal Income.PotentialGrossIncome minus Income.VacancyLoss